Clsclear/GetMeThatOTP/docs/usage.rst

 👤 ACCOUNT
 ----------

 The **ACCOUNT** section allows you to view and manage your account details.
-You can update your profile, change your password, and manage other personal information here.
+You can change your password here.

 🆘 SUPPORT
 ----------